rweigel/stats/python.md

 print(t1.timestamp()) # 1800.0
 ```

 I recommend always specifying the timezone as UTC unless you are dealing with local times.
-When all timezones are not UTC, you may run into surprises when the differences between two <code>datetimes</code>s is computed.
+When all timezones are not UTC, you may run into surprises when the differences between two `datetimes`s is computed.
 See [https://docs.python.org/3/library/datetime.html].

 ## Creating Custom Time Strings

-The <code>format</code> method used on strings has codes such as <code>d</code>, <code>f</code>, and <code>e</code> for representing a number as an integer, floating point number, or number in scientific notation.
+The `format` method used on strings has codes such as `d`, `f`, and `e` for representing a number as an integer, floating point number, or number in scientific notation.
 For example,

 ```Python
 print("{0:f}".format(1.1)) # 1.100000
 ```

-Similarly, the method <code>strftime</code> has specifiers for specifying how a date and time should be displayed.
+Similarly, the method `strftime` has specifiers for specifying how a date and time should be displayed.
 See [https://www.programiz.com/python-programming/datetime/strftime] for a full list of specifiers.

 ```Python
 from datetime import datetime, timedelta, timezone